 All the elements on your website need to stand out.
 To do that, you need to have plain space.
 Plain space allows the eyes to rest and absorb all the visual content on your site (nobody likes a ‘where’s Waldo situation’).
 Simple and clean is always the safest and most professional aesthetic.

 The scale of design elements on a website plays a crucial role in development.
 An example of scale is the size of a site’s text.
 If people can’t read your service offering easily or read a crucial infographic, they will move on and continue their search elsewhere.
 You can apply scale to all design elements on your site from images to call to action buttons.
-Organise all design elements on a page in the order of priority — this will help you decide scale.
+Organize all design elements on a page in the order of priority — this will help you decide scale.

 Every great site should have professional photos!
 Professional photos help elevate your brand and company’s image.
 While stock photos are great to fill gaps, they never measure up to your imagery.